Nikol Duman: Death

 In 1914, he became ill with tuberculosis and went for treatment in Kislovodsk.
 At the same time, the First World War was beginning.
 Feeling that he would not be able to participate with the other Armenian fedayi, Duman committed suicide with a pistol shot on the evening of 23 September 1914.
 He was buried in Tbilisi, at the Armenian Pantheon of Tbilisi, next to the grave of one of the founders of the Armenian Revolutionary Federation, Simon Zavarian.

 Legacy

-A house museum dedicated to the life of Nikol Duman is located in Nagorno-Karabakh, in the village of Ghshlagh, Nagorno-Karabakh Republic.
+Nikol Duman's house museum is located in his native village of Kyshlak in the Nagorno-Karabakh Republic.
 Several cities in Armenia contain streets named after Nikol Duman.